jurf/jurf.github.io/_posts/2017-04-10-i-left-reddit.md

 useful for my life.

-Now, I’m not condemning Reddit completely, some of its small dedicated subs are priceless---but I will no longer be a part of them.
+Now, I’m not condemning Reddit completely, some of its small dedicated subs are priceless -- but I will no longer be a part of them.
 Quite frankly, I have more important things to do.

 **Edit:** Hm, to be honest, I find this post a bit harsh in retrospect.